vnavascues/direct-request-coordinator/README.md

 This is a high level overview of the Direct Request Model with DRCoordinator:

+NB: the image below must be updated and put in context.
+For instance, it applies only for deployments on L1s in single Price Feed mode, DRCoordinator is not a `ChainlinkClient` anymore, etc.

 <img src="./media/images/architecture_flow.svg">

 ### 1. Deploying a DRCoordinator